Systemcluster/wrappe/README.md

         Show or attach to a console window (auto, always, never, attach) [default: auto] -w, --current-dir <CURRENT_DIR>
-        Working directory of the command (inherit, unpack, runner, command) [default: inherit] -u, --cleanup
+        Working directory of the command (inherit, unpack, runner, command) [default: inherit] -m, --icon <ICON>
+        Path to an image to use as Windows executable icon -u, --cleanup
         Cleanup the unpack directory after exit
   -o, --once